 Today many companies use SIP trunking to power the calling within their UCaaS and CCaaS platforms, but generally SIP Trunks can work with any SIP-ready hosted PBX system.
 SIP Trunks can also be made to work with a traditional analog or key phone system with an IAD (Integrated Access Device).

 With all the advantages that SIP trunking offers, why do any companies still use traditional services?
-It’s simple.
+Simple!
 Traditional telecom has been in existence for over 100 years.
-Over its lifetime, copper has been widely adopted, of course, and it’s the telephone technology that most of us grew up using.
-The short answer is: it was the best option that businesses have had until recent years.
+Over its lifetime, copper has, of course, been widely adopted, and it’s the telephone technology that most of us grew up using.
+The short answer is: it was the best option that businesses had until recently.
 SIP trunking is only about 10 years old.
 That means it was purpose-built to work in today’s business environment.
 Since the advent of SIP trunking as a business tool, nearly 70% of decision-makers have adopted SIP, and of those adopters, 96% report satisfaction with call quality.
 A protocol can only achieve widespread adoption when it’s based on consistent standards.
-The guidelines for how a SIP trunk should work and interoperate with a phone system are defined and guided by the SIP Forum, an organization of telecom experts who work toward the continual improvement of SIP standards.
+The guidelines for how a SIP trunk should work and interoperate with a phone system are defined and guided by the SIP Forum, an organisation of telecom experts who work towards the continual improvement of SIP standards.

-Network ownership does matter, particularly for larger organizations with higher call volumes.
-Large enterprises tend to see more call volume as they have more employees and customers that rely on underlying SIP services to do business.
+Network ownership does matter, particularly for larger organisations with higher call volumes.
+Large enterprises tend to see a greater call volume as they have more employees and customers that rely on underlying SIP services to do business.
 As the sheer volume of communications that are critical for doing business increase, so does the risk and potential cost assumed by the enterprise in the event of an outage.
 Therefore, it’s critical to pick a provider that is an actual carrier with ownership of the underlying network.
-This will allow the enterprise to maintain greater control and visibility into their services, as well as go directly to the source for resolution if there are ever issues or disruptions in service.
+This will allow the enterprise to maintain greater control and visibility over their services, and enables you to go directly to the source for resolution if there are any issues or disruptions to the service.

 While most SIP providers are resellers that rely on several carriers, Bandwidth gives you direct-to-carrier access, meaning we cut out the middleman, giving you better support with deeper insights and faster results.

-Industry leaders such as Google & Microsoft rely on Bandwidth because of our record of stability, innovation, reliability, and growth.
-Bandwidth is able to meet these challenges because we’re a Tier 1 carrier—we own and operate a nationwide network, with billions of minutes traversing it every month.
+Industry leaders, such as Google and Microsoft, rely on Bandwidth because of our record of stability, innovation, reliability, and growth.
+Bandwidth is able to meet these challenges because we are a carrier-grade global network reaching 60+ countries, with billions of minutes traversing it every month.